Barclays slashes price target on Azul S.A. [AZUL] – find out why.

 Airline innovator will revolutionize the industry by leveraging FLYR’s cutting-edge technology to improve profitability, optimize workflow, and provide more personalized offerings to travelers.

-The results of the trading session contributed to over 5626207 shares changing hands.
-Over the past one week, the price volatility of Azul S.A. stands at 7.37% while the volatility over the past one month is 5.67%.
+It opened the trading session at $4.88, the shares rose to $4.9099 and dropped to $4.5322, the range by which the price of stock traded the whole day.
+The daily chart for AZUL points out that the company has recorded -54.52% loss over the past six months.
+However, it is still 3.11% lower than its most recent low trading price.

-The market cap for AZUL stock reached $665.50 million, with 144.26 million shares outstanding and 111.87 million shares in the current float.
-Compared to the average trading volume of 2.52M shares, AZUL reached a trading volume of 5626207 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 2.53M shares, AZUL reached to a volume of 4236835 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Barclays have made an estimate for Azul S.A. shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on July 06, 2022.
 The new note on the price target was released on April 26, 2022, representing the official price target for Azul S.A. stock.